gustavolemesleitebarbosa/gerald-challlenge/README.md

 ## TabNavigator
 This component represents the bottom tab navigator.
 It consists of two screens: Home (using the HomeStack component) and Contact.
 The header is hidden for all screens within the tab navigator.

+# Execution

+1. Clone the project
+2. Add dependencies via a package manager (e.g yarn use the yarn command)
+3. Run expo start
+4. Type a to run on android device or i to ios